sitehostnz/kernel-decompress-hook/README.md

 ## Who needs this

-This repository exists for people who are upgrading from an earlier version of Ubuntu and need the hook to have a bootable kernel, or just in case it helps anyone else.
+This repository exists for people who are upgrading from an earlier version of Ubuntu on a SiteHost VPS and need the hook to have a bootable kernel, or just in case it helps anyone else.

 ## Installation